libnifalcon/libnifalcon/README.txt

 OSX
 ---

-- If you use ftd2xx: OS X seems to block on writes after a very short period of time.
-This does not happen with libftdi.
-Stopping and restarting the program seems to clear up the issue.
-I have no idea what the problem is here.
+- As of ftd2xx 0.1.4 for OS X, ftd2xx seems to have gotten decent stability on OS X. Kyle still uses libftdi.